 Rather than ensuing the usual method and dynamics of fighting games, Super Smash Bros. involves a player trying to knock the

 other players off a stage.
 Each stage has boundaries, which vary from one another in length and height, that allow players to eliminate others by sending them off the stage in one of 4 different directions in most cases.
 In order to increase the likelihood of a player sending another off the stage, that player can perform a variety of attacks on the other which will inflict damage as represented by a percentile level at the bottom of the screen.
-As the percentage goes up, each attack you perform will send the opponent further than before, thus making it easier to knock them off the stage.
+As the percentage goes up, each attack performed will send the opponent further than before, thus making it easier to knock them off the stage.
 The attacking moves available differ from character to character, much like other fighting games, as each character will have their own unique move set.
 However, unlike most other fighting games, there are no combos involved and most of the moves are easy to pull off.
-In addition to the standard attacking moves, each character will also have their own distinctive grappling move which will throw your opponent far distances if their damage percentage is relatively high, as well as the name-sake "smash" attack which can be done by tapping the joystick while preforming a move.
+In addition to the standard attacking moves, each character will also have their own distinctive grappling move which will throw an opponent far distances if their damage percentage is relatively high, as well as the name-sake "smash" attack which can be done by tapping the joystick while preforming a move.

 Freedom of Motion